 Save your settings

 Now test your email alerts by intentionally setting off the motion detection of your camera.
 You should get an email alert within 60 seconds.

-If you chose a Gmail address as one of your ‘receiver’ accounts, you may occasionally find that you no longer receive alerts.
-This is because Gmail automatically moves these emails to the Junk folder – it will treat the sender address as a suspicious sender due to repeated motion detection email alerts being sent day in and day out.
+- Most email providers like Gmail/Yahoo may automatically mark the alerts as spam and move these emails to the Junk folder – it will treat the sender address as a suspicious sender due to repeated motion detection email alerts being sent day in and day out.
 Simply choose the option to treat the ‘sender’ address as a trusted email address and this behaviour should stop.